 Body material aside, other innovations included a 24-fret, two-octave neck – almost unheard of at the time – and a choice of six interchangeable Bill Lawrence pickups, capable of being rapidly swapped over to offer different tonalities and outputs.
-They were all single-pickup guitars, with a three-way toggle switch giving a choice between the conventional tone knob, a preset treble roll-off or a straight-through bypass mode.
-And yes, that cheesey wood-effect headstock facing and pickguard really was Formica – the very same material many kitchen unit companies used to favour for cabinets and worktops the world over!
+They were all single-pickup guitars, Fender Esquire-style, with a three-way toggle switch giving a choice between the conventional tone knob, a preset treble roll-off or a straight-through mode that connected the pickup directly to the output Jack.
+And that distinctive cheesey wood-effect headstock facing and pickguard really was Formica – the very same material many kitchen unit companies used to favour for cabinets and worktops the world over!

 Confusingly, Rick Richards refers to his Dan Armstrong as a ’73 – that’s two years after production ended.
 He says he bought it new and has had it ever since, so maybe it was old shop stock.
 The pickup in his guitar is the “Rock Treble” option, wound for its output power and brightness, and a toneful beast is most definitely is, plugged directly into Richards’ mighty Marshall amps.
 The only modification is that that at some stage Richards completely removed the tone switch and mounted the output jack on a metal plate, which also covers the hole where the switch was.
-My guess is that at some stage early on, he trod on his lead, yanking the jack plug hard enough to wrench it out of its Formica surround.
+My guess is that at some stage, he may have trodden on his lead, yanking the jack plug hard enough to wrench it out of its Formica surround.

 Interviewed a couple of years ago for Vintage Guitar, Richards said: ” The Dan Armstrong is my go-to for slide; I’ve had it since they first came out in the ’70s and I still have just the one Rock Treble pickup for it.”